ljbaker/ljbaker.github.io/_posts/2017-03-29-linear-algera.md

     ## [2,]    2    5    8
     ## [3,]    3    6    9

-    # NOTE: elementwise multiplication by identity matrix gives the diagonal
+    # NOTE: element-wise multiplication by identity matrix gives the diagonal
     A*ID

     ##      [,1] [,2] [,3]
     ## [1,]    1    0    0